sshertuk/wordcounter_webapp/README.md

 3. Click on count button to count the number of words in the entered text-content

 ### Assumpotions
-1. All strings (including single characters) have been considered as words
+1. Strings which contain atleast one valid (alphanumeric) character is considered a word
-2. Thus, the number of words have been calculated based on splitting the sentence on the spaces
+2. Thus, the number of words have been calculated based on characters comprising each word
-3. Test Regex patterns as well.
-Eventually followed the MS word count style which takes on ly spaces in account
+3. Regex patterns used
-4. For custom counts, consideration such as only considering strings with alphanumeric characters as words can be made
+4. Major Trade-off : Used regex for custom consideration to choose accuracy over performance as regex are expensive